Spider-Man and His Amazing Friends

-Spider-Man and His Amazing Friends is a 1981–1983 American superhero fiction animated television series produced by Marvel Productions, considered to be a crossover series connected to the 1981 Spider-Man series.
-The show stars already-established Marvel Comics characters Spider-Man and Iceman, along with an original character, Firestar.
-As a trio called the Spider-Friends, they fight against various villains of the Marvel Universe.
+Spider-Man and His Amazing Friends is a 1981–1983 American superhero animated television series produced by Marvel Productions, and a crossover with the 1981 Spider-Man series.
+In addition to the established Marvel Comics characters Spider-Man and Iceman, the show introduced the principal character Fire-Star.
+As a trio called the Spider-Friends, they defeat various villains of the Marvel Universe.

 Production

 The series was an attempt by NBC to replicate some of the success ABC enjoyed with the Super Friends franchise.
 The makers of the show intended the stars to be Spider-Man, Iceman, and the Human Torch.
-However, legal issues about the rights to the Human Torch character (which had also plagued Marvel once before for the 1978 Fantastic Four cartoon) led to the Human Torch being replaced by a new character, Firestar, who had similar powers, but was a mutant like Iceman.
-Due to Firestar's popularity with fans, she has since become a part of the mainstream Marvel Universe.
-In pre-production, Firestar's codename changed frequently; the unused names include Firefly, Starblaze, and Heatwave.
+However, legal issues about the rights to the Human Torch character (which had also plagued Marvel once before for the 1978 Fantastic Four cartoon) led to the Human Torch being replaced by the new character Fire-Star, who had similar powers, but was a mutant like Iceman.
+The Fire-Star character's name changed frequently during pre-production, including Firefly, Starblaze, and Heatwave.
+Due to the character's popularity, Firestar (without the hyphen) was subsequently added to the mainstream Marvel Universe.

 Marvel Comics maintained a high level of creative control over the series, with Stan Lee (co-creator of both Spider-Man and Iceman) working with the screenwriters and involving himself in the casting and animation.

 Some of the sound effects used in the series originated from Universal Television's Battlestar Galactica and Buck Rogers in the 25th Century.
 Adding Ms. Lion, a pet, as a character was another attempt to emulate the Super Friends (specifically the characters Wonder Dog and Gleek).

-Firestar actress Kathy Garver recalled that though the storyboards for each episode were completed before the voices were recorded for it, "... we really just worked from script.
+Fire-Star actress Kathy Garver recalled that though the storyboards for each episode were completed before the voices were recorded for it, "... we really just worked from script.
 We'd do a roundtable to get the feeling of how the show was going, and then we would record".